schaefer-dev/k-bosy/README.md

 - optionally set environment variable `KBOSY_INPUT_DIR` to directory to avoid the need to specify absolute paths for both specification, input file and dot-graph
 - adjust BoSy Directory in `bosy_run.sh` script if it is desired to call BoSy automatically after KBoSy for LTL synthesis

-# Linux
+## Linux
-- support for aalta backend in EAHyper, huge performance benefits due to optimzation for early termination
+- support for Aalta backend in EAHyper, very significant performance benefits due to optimzation for early termination (reports in thesis)

 ## Automata Info Input